emairu/alx-zero_day/0x03-git/README.md

-My secod commit and readme
+My second commit and readme